-For assessing Illinois surface waters, Illinois EPA routinely considers data from two outside sources including: biological data (from streams) collected by the Illinois Department of Natural Resources as part of the cooperative Intensive Basin Survey program and physicochemical water data provided by the Lake County Public Health Department (freshwater lake data).
-We also retrieve data from the United States Geological Survey's Long Term Resource Monitoring Program (http://www.umesc.usgs.gov) that focuses on the Upper Mississippi River and from the Survey's National Stream Water Quality Network monitoring program (http://nwis.waterdata.usgs.gov) for use in assessments.
+For assessing Illinois surface waters, Illinois EPA routinely considers data from three outside sources including, (1) biological data (from streams) collected by the Illinois Department of Natural Resources as part of the cooperative Intensive Basin Survey program, (2) physicochemical water data provided by the Lake County Public Health Department (freshwater lake data), and (3) United States Geological Survey's Long Term Resource Monitoring Program (https://umesc.usgs.gov/ltrm-home.html) that focuses on the Upper Mississippi River.

-On May 21, 2014, Illinois EPA updated the "Guidance for Submission of Surface Water Data For Consideration in Preparing the 2016 Integrated Report on Illinois Water Quality, including the List of Clean Water Act Section 303(d) Impaired Waters" and associated data-solicitation information on the Illinois Environmental Protection Agency website (www.epa.state.il.us/water/water-quality/guidance.html).
-The guidance describes the required format for data packages and associated quality assurance documentation and provides instructions on how and when (by August 15, 2014) to submit data for consideration for assessments in this report.
+On August 24, 2016, Illinois EPA posted the "Guidance for Submission of Surface Water Data For Consideration in Preparing the 2018 Integrated Report on Illinois Water Quality, including the List of Clean Water Act Section 303(d) Impaired Waters" and associated data-solicitation information on the Illinois Environmental Protection Agency website (Illinois EPA 2016).
+The guidance describes the required format for data packages and associated quality assurance documentation and provides instructions on how and when (by October 15, 2016) to submit data for consideration for assessments in this report.